 • Download our free Maryland Lottery app for your smartphone from iTunes or the Google Play store.
 Click HERE for information.

 There are Lottery drawings seven days a week.
 A schedule of drawings that are aired live on WBAL-TV Channel 11 is available HERE.

-5 Card Cash drawings are conducted off-air, due to time constraints.
-Videos of Pick 3, Pick 4, Bonus Match 5 and Multi-Match drawings are available on our website.
+Videos of Pick 3, Pick 4, Pick 5, Bonus Match 5 and Multi-Match drawings are available on our website.